House Democrats Support Updated Trade Deal With Mexico And Canada

 "This is more than a triumph for organized labor," Neal added.
 "It's a triumph for workers everywhere across America."

 The agreement would mark the first major trade deal struck by the administration.
-It updates NAFTA, which took effect a quarter-century ago.
+It updates North American Free Trade Agreement, which took effect a quarter-century ago.

 The new agreement includes provisions for digital trade and incentives that could shift some automotive manufacturing from Mexico to the U.S. or Canada.